The Only Guide You Need to Team Fundraising Platforms

 Give Lively

 You can also get donors involved in the fundraising process.
-Give Likely includes an “I Want to Fundraiser for This” button on the campaign page for your top supporters.
+Give Likely includes an “I Want to Fundraise for This” button on the campaign page for your top supporters.

-Drawbacks: Coaches and athletes must handle the campaign setup themselves, adding another item to your to-do list.
-Additionally, you may have to wait longer to receive funds—some payment methods can take up to seven business days.
+Drawbacks: Coaches and athletes must handle the campaign setup themselves, adding another item to their to-do list.
+Your team may also have to wait longer to receive funds—some payment methods can take up to seven business days.

 FundRazr